PSCF v1.3

 For reference, here is the Mixture block from the example parameter file shown previously :

-The format for the mixture block in any PSCF parameter file is described somewhat more generally below:
+The format for the mixture block in any PSCF parameter file, which has been shown previously, is also repeated below:

 The asterisks after the nSolvent and vMonomer labels indicates that these are optional parameters.
+The ellipses after the Polymer and Solvent blocks are used to indicate that the Mixture block may contain several subblocks of each type.
 The number of Polymer subblocks must equal nPolymer, and the number of Solvent subblocks must equal nSolvent.
 Because the optional parameter nSolvent is set to 0 by default, there cannot be any Solvent subblocks if the nSolvent parameter is absent.

 The meanings of parameters and subblocks are described in the following table: